kaifang98/tq_22/5G/README.md

 A construction company is looking to improve safety and efficiency at its sites.

 What is an example of a solution that requires the use of edge computing and the Internet of Things (IoT)?

+##
+What happens after the initial rollout of a new network generation?
+'the new network generation will continue to be developed and enhanced over its lifetime.'